Boom in Nordic crowdsourcing takes in film, lawmaking

 ENTHUSIASM, FREE LABOUR

-Data for Wikipedia, the free online encyclopaedia, underlines this cultural anomaly among Finns and other Nordic people.
+Data for Wikipedia, the free online encyclopedia, underlines this cultural anomaly a mong Finns and other Nordic people.

 Around 100 out of every one million Finns have edited more than five Wikipedia articles, far above the average contribution rate of 23 per million among English-speakers.
 Norwegians, Icelanders and Estonians contribute to their local-language pages more frequently.